The Mission of this ministry is: To know Him Who to know is life eternal (John 17:3) and to make Him known.

 Our beliefs center on the only true God, and Yeshua our Messiah, whom He has sent.
 We believe that:

 1. Yeshua is the Divine, only-begotten Son of YHWH (1 Corinthians 8:4-6, Colossians 1:19, Philippians 2:11, Hebrews 1:1-13) who humbled Himself to live and die among us.
 He did this to reveal the love and character of His Father; to demonstrate that fallen man, through the power of His spirit, could live according to the Father’s will; and make provision for our redemption by taking our penalty for sin upon Himself (Galatians 4:4-5, Philippians 2:5-11, Hebrews 2:9,14-18; 9:22,28).
+His death was the fulfillment of the sacrificial system, having obtained eternal redemption for sin (Hebrews 9:12).

 2. Yeshua inspired, and is revealed, throughout the entire Scriptures which are to be our guide (Psalm 119:105, Psalm 119:160, John 5:39, 2 Timothy 3:16-17).
 Yeshua has spoken through His prophets, giving insights, hope and courage for victorious Christian living and for end-time events.
 While many prophecies had meaningful applications throughout history, many, especially in Daniel and Revelation, have an end-time fulfillment (Daniel 12:4, Luke 21:7-28, Romans 15:4, Revelation 1:1,3, Romans 15:4).